jannaee/mws-restaurant-stage-1/README.md

 3. Cache the JSON responses for offline use by using the IndexedDB API.
 Follow the recommendations provided by Lighthouse to achieve the required performance targets.

+### How to Run Project
+1. Start Main presentation view on port 8000 with: python -m httpserver 8000
+2. Run Sails by opening terminal on the server folder with: node server
+3. Display Live reload of project on port 9000 by opening a node server in terminal from anywhere in project with: gulp serve